ADA-GWU/guidedresearchproject-sokrat00/README.md

 The project follows a specific folder structure to organize different components.
 Here is an overview of the project structure

 - Reviews: This folder stores feedback and reviews of the reports of the project progress
+- Codes: This folder contains any source code regarding the application built
 - Data: This folder contains datasets that is used in this research project
 - Papers:  This folder contains academic papers, research articles, and references related to data monitoring, alerting, and related topics.
 It can serve as a repository of resources for further reading and citation.
 - Presentations: This folder includes presentation slides and materials used for showcasing the project progress, milestones, and results.